You are here

 Don’t know your Wright from your White?
 Confused about which Ham will help you satisfy your hunger for culture?
 You’re not alone.

-With 125 individual buildings spread out on UNLV’s main campus , it’s easy to get confused — especially when the names are eerily similar, often thanks to incredibly generous families of donors who share the same surname, or sound alike courtesy of happenstance.
+With so many individual buildings dotting UNLV’s main campus , it’s easy to get confused — especially when the names are eerily similar, often thanks to incredibly generous families of donors who share the same surname, or sound alike courtesy of happenstance.

 Want to add to the list or have a question about why something is the way it is on campus?
 Leave a comment below or send us an email.

 First up are the Beams.
 We have at least four locations on campus named after various members of this family:

 - Frank and Estella Beam Hall, home to both the William F. Harrah College of Hotel Administration (at least until Hospitality Hall opens next year) and the Lee Business School.
 When people say Beam Hall, they usually mean this one.